Kofi Koranteng

-Kofi Koranteng (born 9 September 1966) is a Ghanaian activist and politician who used to be the chief executive officer of the Progressive Alliance Movement.
-He has been a key advocate for the rights of Ghanaians living abroad to be given the chance to vote and be represented in that manner through campaigning for the Representation of the Peoples’ Amendment Act (ROPAA) to be passed.
+Kofi Koranteng (born 9 September 1966) is a Ghanaian activist and politician who was the chief executive officer of the Progressive Alliance Movement.
+He has been an advocate for the rights of Ghanaians living abroad to be given the chance to vote through campaigning for the Representation of the Peoples’ Amendment Act (ROPAA) to be passed.
 In the run-up to the election in December 2019, he declared his intention to stand for the 2020 Ghana elections as an independent candidate.